Towards Out-Of-Distribution Generalization: A Survey: Unsupervised Representation Learning

 \subsection{Disentangled Representation Learning}

-Disentangled representation learning aims to learn representations where distinct and informative factors of variations in data are seperated\cite{bengio2013representation,locatello2019challenging}, which is considered as one property of good representation and potentially benefits out-of-distribution generalization.
-Works for fulfilling disentanglement, typified by VAE-based methods\cite{higgins2016beta,kim2018disentangling}, emphasize both interpretability and sparsity, where sparsity means small distribution changes usually mainifest themselves in a sparse or local way in the disentangled factorization\cite{scholkopf2021toward}.
+Disentangled representation learning aims to learn representations where distinct and informative factors of data variation are separated~\cite{bengio2013representation,locatello2019challenging}.
+This is considered a characteristic of high-quality representation and can potentially benefit out-of-distribution generalization.
+The most prevalent methods for achieving disentanglement are based on Variational Autoencoders (VAE~\cite{higgins2016beta,kim2018disentangling}).
+These are implemented in an entirely unsupervised manner within a single environment, without additional information.
+These methods prioritize both interpretability and sparsity.
+Here, sparsity refers to the idea that small changes in distribution typically manifest in a sparse or localized manner within the disentangled factorization~\cite{scholkopf2021toward}.

-$\beta$-VAE\cite{higgins2016beta} introduces an extra hyperparameter $\beta$ into vanilla VAE objective function, making a trade-off between latent bottleneck capacity and independence constraints, thus encouraging the model to learn more efficient representation.
-The objective function of $\beta$-VAE is as follows: \begin{small}
+\paragraph{No Additional Information} $\beta$-VAE~\cite{higgins2016beta} introduces an extra hyperparameter $\beta$ into vanilla VAE objective function, making a trade-off between latent bottleneck capacity and independence constraints, thus encouraging the model to learn more efficient representations.
+The objective function of $\beta$-VAE is as follows:

-\end{small} where $z$ is the latent representation, $x$ observed data, $p(z)$ the prior distribution of latent factors, $p(x|z)$ the decoding distribution, and $q(z|x)$ the encoding posterior distribution, When $\beta$ is set to $1.0$, this formulation degenerates to vanilla VAE, and when $\beta$ is appropriately tuned, $\beta$-VAE can learn disentangled representation from data in an unsupervised way.
+where $z$ represents the latent representation, $x$ denotes the observed data, $p(z)$ symbolizes the prior distribution of latent factors, $p(x|z)$ indicates the decoding distribution, and $q(z|x)$ is the encoding posterior distribution.
+When $\beta$ is set to $1.0$, this formulation reduces to vanilla VAE.
+By appropriately tuning $\beta$, the $\beta$-VAE can learn disentangled representations from data in an unsupervised manner.

-FactorVAE\cite{kim2018disentangling} adds the term of Total Correlation into the objective function, which is formulated as the KL-divergence between marginal posterior $q(z)$ and its corresponding factorized distribution $\Bar{q}(z)$: \begin{small}
+FactorVAE~\cite{kim2018disentangling} adds the term of Total Correlation into the objective function, which is formulated as the KL-divergence between marginal posterior $q(z)$ and its corresponding factorized distribution $\Bar{q}(z)$:

-\end{small} where $\Bar{q}(z):=\prod_{j=1}^{d}q(z_j)$.
+where $\Bar{q}(z):=\prod_{j=1}^{d}q(z_j)$.
 This formulation encourages independence for the posterior latent representation.
 Since the Total Correlation term cannot be computed directly, an extra discriminator is added for density ratio estimation.